NataEn/Advanced-JS-Topics/JavaScript_and_NodeJS_TypeScript/asynchronous.md

    let message="Promise Resolved";
 ```

-Though the message is defined after the promise, it is still printing it out, becouse it is in fact asynchronouse.
+Though the message is defined after the promise, it is still printing it out, because it is in fact asynchronouse.

 `doAsyncTask()` is called, returns a promise that is attached a `then` handeler. `Promise.resolve()` creates another task and calls the `resolve()`, then the inner then function gets called, and by that time `message` is already available in memory.

-When creating a new Promise object, it takes an anonimuse function that accepts two **function agruments**: resolve, reject.
+When creating a new Promise object, it takes an anonymise function that accepts two **function agruments**: resolve, reject.
 The code inside the anonimouse function will be executed asynchromously.
 After this code is done runing,one of the two **function agruments** will be executed.

 ```
-const promise=new Promise((resolve,reject)=>{})
+const promise=new Promise((resolve,reject)=>{
+    //asynchronous process here
+})
 ```

 Usually we return a promise